scientific-python/specs/purpose-and-process/_index.md

 ### New SPEC Proposals

 A good SPEC proposal focuses on a single key recommendation or idea for coordinating projects in the scientific Python ecosystem.
+Please also see the [What is a SPEC?](#what-is-a-spec) section above.

-Before proposing a SPEC, we highly recommended that you first **vet the idea** by doing one or more of the following:
+**Before proposing** a SPEC, we highly recommended that you first **vet the idea** by doing one or more of the following:

 1. discuss the idea with at least one project in the ecosystem,
 2. discuss the idea with at least one other member of the ecosystem, or
-3. create a minimal, proof of concept prototype.
+3. if it is a technical idea, create a minimal proof of concept.

-Before a proposed SPEC can be accepted:
+**Before submitting** a proposed SPEC:

-1. The idea must be proposed on the discussion forum under the [`SPECS/Ideas` topic](https://discuss.scientific-python.org/c/specs/ideas/9).
+1. The **idea must be proposed** on the discussion forum under the [`SPECS/Ideas` topic](https://discuss.scientific-python.org/c/specs/ideas/9).

+2. If the SPEC committee considers the idea suitable for a SPEC, a number will be allocated.

-2. A draft SPEC document must be submitted via pull request to the [SPEC repository](https://github.com/scientific-python/specs).
+At this point, you should **draft your SPEC document and submit it** via pull request to the [SPEC repository](https://github.com/scientific-python/specs).

 Use the `quickstart.py` script to create the new SPEC document.
 Located at the top-level of the [SPEC